-BT: In Bellport?
+BT: In Bellport town?

 BT: Probably half of that marina at Bellport used to be clam boats, crabbers.
 Put a number on it.
 It might be hard for me to say, but it was quite a few of us.
-Now, I'm the only boat there, the last clam boat.
+Sad to say, now mine's the boat there, the last clam boat.